 In addition to the VRSP, there are several other sources of possible funding that are great CV builders.
 The Morris Animal Foundation program is open to all and the BI and AVMF awards are restricted to individuals who have previously done the VRSP (SENIOR SCHOLAR APPLICANTS – PLEASE CONSIDER APPLYING FOR THESE!).
 NOTE that you can apply to both the VRSP and one or more of the below so that plans A, B, C, etc. in place.

 1) The Morris Animal Foundation Veterinary Student Scholars Program (see https://www.morrisanimalfoundation.org/veterinary-student-scholars and https://www.morrisanimalfoundation.org/sites/default/files/filesync/VSS-Guidelines.pdf) for information).
 This program provides VM1-VM3 students the opportunity to explore clinical or basic animal health and/or welfare research.
 Only certain types of projects apply so be sure to read the web page information / instructions thoroughly.
-The Morris Veterinary Student Scholar Program will be open for applications on January 11, 2022 and the internal application deadline will be November 18.
+The Morris Veterinary Student Scholar Program will be open for applications on September 19, 2022, and the internal application deadline will be November 18.
 A second application round will open in the winter/spring of 2023 (dates TBD).
-All VRSP candidates are eligible and senior scholar candidates with Morris-relevant projects will be heavily encouraged to apply (applications can occur during or after the VRSP application process).
+All VRSP candidates are eligible and senior scholar candidates with Morris-relevant projects are heavily encouraged to apply (applications can occur during or after the VRSP application process).
 MU can only submit one application.
 If there is more than one proposal, we will have an internal review committee select one for each award.

 THERE MAY BE OTHERS – WORK WITH MENTORS TO IDENTIFY GRANT OPPORTUNITIES IN THEIR AREAS.